-- School culture, climate, and general staff management of the learning environment. - Social, emotional, and behavioural supports. - Student-staff relationships and staff behavior toward the student. - Family, community, and neighborhood situation. - Alignment with policies and procedures.
+- School culture, climate, and general statf management of the learning environment. - Social, emotional, and behavioural supports. - Student-statf relationships and statf behavior toward the student. - Family, community, and neighborhood situation. - Alignment with policies and procedures.

 Examples of remedial measures and consequences may include, but are not limited to: